 [TBD: we could require all the guards within a when clause to be mutually exclusive, then it might be sensible to allow an "else" part as well.
 This would avoid a proliferation of styles and might improve readability since conditional declarations which were unrelated would have to be in different when clauses.
-However, there are other cases when it might be reasonable to have overlapping guards, e.g. "when [x=c]: decls, [x=c] decls, [x=c] decls end".]
+However, there are other cases when it might be reasonable to have overlapping guards, e.g. "when [x=c]: decls, [x=d]: decls, [x=c | x=d]: decls end".]

-[Semantic note: declaring a variable $\mathbf{v}$ of type $\mathbf{T}$ within $\mathbf{when}$ ...end is similar but not equivalent to declaring $\mathbf{v}$ unconditionally with type " $\mathbf{T} \parallel \mathbf{void}$ ", adding a class invariant that " $\mathbf{v} = \mathbf{null}$ " whenever the corresponding guard is not satisfied, and replacing all non-assigning occurrences of $\mathbf{v}$ by "( $\mathbf{v}$ is $\mathbf{T}$ )".
+[Semantic note: declaring a variable v of type T within when...end is similar but not equivalent to declaring v unconditionally with type "T || void", adding a class invariant that "v = null" whenever the corresponding guard is not satisfied, and replacing all non-assigning occurrences of v by "(v is T)".
 Declaring the data as guarded implies a stronger condition, since the data must be initialised whenever a postcondition modifies the guard so that it becomes true, even on intermediate instances of self, which we allow not to satisfy the class invariant.
 It is also legal to guard data which is of a type including void, whereas the previous construction makes no sense in this case.]